 - Grow independent problem-solving

-The Triple-A Model of Therapeutic Care is a comprehensive approach to the therapeutic care of children recovering from adverse childhood experiences, the support of adults in a caregiving role who look after them, and professionals who support both.
+The Triple-A Model of Therapeutic Care is a comprehensive approach to the therapeutic care of children recovering from relational trauma and the promotion of trauma-informed out-of-home care services.

 - Parent/caregiver training module (2.5 days)

 - Triple-A Train-the-Trainer Module (5 days – including ‘Practitioner’ training).

 Triple-A training can be delivered to foster carers and social work/social care professionals jointly.

 There are a number of ways that you can become part of the Triple-A practitioner community:

 Triple-A is the preferred Model of Care for TUSLA (Child and Family Agency) foster carers in Co.
 Donegal, Ireland***, where it is in its sixth year of implementation with the support of 12 local trainers trained by Colby Pearce.

 The Triple-A Model of Therapeutic Care is complemented by Connected Classrooms, a training program for supporting trauma-responsive practice in schools.